Eugene-Myong/cse15l-lab-reports/LabReport4.md

 ---

 Greetings and welcome back.
-Today we have a shorter tutorial for you, and don't worry, I'll only charge you $145.
+Today is less of a tutorial and more of a record of my steps for you to read and follow.
+Dont worry, I'll only charge you $145.

 I apologize for the weird side scrolling bars thing with the last Lab Report.
 I do hope it doesn't happen with this one.
 Never seen anything like it either, and google surprisingly had nothing for me.
 Weird.